Business intelligence, Global region-specific security issues, U.S. foreign policy in the Middle East, South Asia and other regions

 Business Intelligence & Competitive Analysis, Business Intelligence & Corporate Security

-Tempered by advanced studies in international affairs and a first career that culminated in senior-level management in the CIA, Paul’s teaching and consulting is grounded in a relentless focus on understanding the impact of external forces through the “outside-in” thinking that few businesses can afford to shortchange anymore.
-His combination of experience with complex global issues and understanding of today’s business imperatives gives him the ability to make “outside-in’ thinking both tangible and actionable to business executives and organizational leaders seeking to successfully navigate increasingly dynamic opportunities and challenges.
-With executive-level experience ranging from Kings, Presidents, Prime Ministers, cabinet members, senators and congressional representatives, generals and admirals, as well to business leaders, Paul knows how to challenge conventional wisdom, to provoke new thinking, to provide discreet counsel, and “to speak truth to power”—as captured by former Secretary of Defense Robert Gates, who praised Paul’s frankness and candor.
+Combining advanced studies in international affairs and a first career that culminated in senior level management within the CIA, Paul’s teaching and consulting is grounded in a relentless focus on understanding the impact of external forces through the “outside-in” thinking that few businesses can afford to short-change anymore.
+With executive-level experience ranging from Kings, Presidents, Prime Ministers, cabinet members, political representatives, generals and admirals, as well as business leaders, he knows how to challenge conventional wisdom, to provoke new thinking, to provide discreet counsel, and “to speak truth to power”—as captured by former Secretary of Defense Robert Gates, who praised Paul’s frankness and candor.

-Professor Kinsinger has delivered to corporate clients at various executive levels and across several industries, ranging from high-tech, to defense, energy and construction, shipping, agriculture, and the public sector.
+Paul has delivered to corporate clients at various executive levels and across several industries, including hi-tech, defense, energy, pharmaceuticals, shipping, agriculture, and the public sector.
 His extensive Middle East expertise has led to his appointment as academic director for executive education programs for the Iraqi Ministry of the Interior and the Islamic Development Bank, as well as co-AD for a new program with one of the most prestigious companies in Saudi Arabia.
 With an “in-the-trenches” mindset, Paul teaches in a highly applied, hands-on manner designed to allow students and executives to experience, on their own or in teams, the use of tools and methods that emanate from the best of thought leadership—be it from business, academia, consultancies, or from government.
 Having led students and executives through nearly 200 project-oriented learning engagements, Paul has deep experience in facilitating learning and in coaching teams to develop outcomes.
-An avid and broad reader himself, Paul is also skilled at knowing how to help busy executives leverage disparate data points and perspectives in the pursuit of sounder strategic thinking and decision-making.
+An avid and broad reader himself, He also is skilled at knowing how to help busy executives leverage disparate data points and perspectives in the pursuit of sounder strategic thinking and decision-making.